photoprism/photoprism-docs/docs/user-guide/navigation.md

 The number displayed is the count of currently selected photos.
 The context menu provides you the following functions:

-*  Archive photos
+* :material-archive-arrow-down: Archive photos
 * :material-folder: Add photos to album
-* ICON Download photos
+* :material-download: Download photos
-* ICON Mark photos as private
+* :material-lock: Mark photos as private
-* ICON Open edit dialogue
+* :material-pencil: Open edit dialogue
-* ICON Share photos
+* :material-share: Share photos

 To unselect all selected photos click .